airalab/robonomics.academy/courses/en/learn/fake-housewife-and-ai-research-smart-home-solution/overview.md

 Components of our AI housekeepers:

-- **GptCHAT** - finding solutions to problems, studying terminology, and even creating a name for the AI housekeeper
+- **ChatGPT** - finding solutions to problems, studying terminology, and even creating a name for the AI housekeeper
 - **AutoGPT** - researching issues and their solutions, studying automation, searching for devices and additional specialists
 - **[synthesia.io](https://www.synthesia.io/)** - dynamic image of the AI housekeeper
 - **Midjourney** - illustrations